-John Murray Bliss, lawyer, militia officer, office holder, politician, colonial administrator, and judge was born 22 Feb.
-1771 in Massachusetts, the only child of Daniel Bliss and Isabella (Isabel) Murray and they had two sons and four daughters.
+John Murray Bliss, a renowned lawyer, colonial administrator, judge, and politician, was born on February 22, 1771, in Massachusetts.
+He was the sole child of Daniel Bliss and Isabella (Isabel) Murray and had two sons and four daughters of his own.

 Later that year Bliss died while on a visit to Saint John; he was buried in the old Public Burial Ground in Fredericton.
 According to the cemetery map, this is all that’s left of his gravestone.